Nico Hoerner Preview, Player Props: Cubs vs. Giants

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .392, fueled by 38 extra-base hits.
+- Hoerner has an OPS of .733, fueled by an OBP of .341 and a team-best slugging percentage of .392 this season.

-- Among the qualified hitters in MLB, he ranks 22nd in batting average, 45th in on-base percentage, and 116th in slugging.
+- Among qualifying hitters in baseball, he ranks 20th in batting average, 46th in on-base percentage, and 115th in slugging.

-- Hoerner has picked up a hit in 72.7% of his 128 games this year, with at least two hits in 33.6% of those games.

-- Looking at the 128 games he has played this year, he's hit a home run in nine of them (7.0%), and in 1.5% of his trips to the dish.
+- Looking at the 129 games he has played this year, he's hit a long ball in nine of them (7.0%), and in 1.5% of his trips to the dish.

-- In 38 games this season (29.7%), Hoerner has picked up an RBI, and in 16 of those games (12.5%) he had two or more.
+- Hoerner has an RBI in 38 of 129 games this year, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in five contests.

+- He has scored in 47.3% of his games this year, with more than one run scored in 13.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.